 Your job could involve creating applications or systems, solving problems with technology or supporting people who use it.
 Employers in the IT industry also require graduates in areas such as business, marketing, human resources (HR) and finance.

-Meanwhile, many IT and telecommunications professionals work outside of the sector, for example in the IT departments of retail, finance, manufacturing and public sector organisations.
+Meanwhile, many IT professionals work outside the sector, for example in the IT departments of retail, finance, manufacturing and public sector organisations.

 For examples of job roles in this sector, see graduate jobs in IT.